robinvanemden/Flappy---Kinect-Lock-in-Amplifier-demo/README.md

 # Software libraries and frameworks

-Both the LiA and the LiF versions of the game make use of the following (free) projects:
+Both the LiA and the LiF versions of the game make use of the following (free) libraries and frameworks:

 - The [Vitruvius](http://vitruviuskinect.com/) Kinect framework.
 - [MakApps.Metro](https://github.com/MahApps/MahApps.Metro), a toolkit for creating Metro styled WPF apps.